aws-samples/machine-learning-using-k8s/docs/mnist/inference/tensorflow.md

 1. If you've gone through the [Training MNIST using TensorFlow and Keras on Amazon EKS](../training/tensorflow.md), a model is already stored in the identified S3 bucket.
 If so, then you can skip rest of this section.

-1. If you've not done the training, a pre-trained model is already available at `mnist/serving/tensorflow/saved_model`.
-This model requires your serving component has GPU.
+1. If you've not done the training, a pre-trained model is already available at `mnist/inference/tensorflow/saved_model`.
+This model requires your inference cluster has GPU.
 Use an S3 bucket in your region and upload this model:

    ```
-   cd samples/mnist/serving/tensorflow/saved_model
+   cd samples/mnist/inference/tensorflow/saved_model
    aws s3 sync . s3://your_bucket/mnist/saved_model/
    ```